After Brazil mudslides, grief and faith among the ruins

 There's always someone else in need of comfort: The Feb.
 15 slides destroyed dozens of homes in Sierra Heights and killed more than 200 people citywide.

 CondÃ© is tireless, a man always in motion.
+There's so much to do, not only consoling the bereaved but also finding a new home for his family.
 Staying busy keeps him from being idle, which would mean dwelling on his own grief.

+One of CondÃ©'s childhood friends was Thiago das GraÃ§as.
+They were closer than brothers, though they must have looked like an odd duo: Thiago was 6 feet tall, bearded and beefy, while CondÃ© is short and wiry, weighing in at just 125 pounds.
+Das GraÃ§as raised birds and taught CondÃ© the hobby.

 Searchers pulled KaÃque's body from the mud two days later, and CondÃ© threw himself into serving others.